 - i.
-All homeowner applicants and co-applicants must be current on payments for child support. - ii.
+All homeowner applicants and co-applicants must be current on payments for child support or under an approved payment plan. - ii.
 Homeowner applicants must furnish evidence that property taxes are current, under an approved payment plan, or that they have an exemption under current laws. - iii.
 Homeowner applicants must agree to a limited subrogation of any future awards related to Hurricane Harvey, to ensure duplication of benefits compliance. - iv.
-Assistance will be provided in the form of a zero-interest forgivable loan.
+Assistance will be provided in the form of a grant or zero-interest forgivable loan.
 Homeowner applicants are required to maintain principal residency in the assisted property throughout the length of the lien period.
-Cash-out refinancing, home equity loans, or any loans utilizing the assisted property as collateral are not allowed during the lien period.
+Cash-out refinancing, home equity loans, or any loans utilizing the assisted property as collateral must be approved during the compliance period, and considerations for this are in the program guidelines.
 A violation of this policy will activate the loan repayment terms. - v.
 Homeowner applicants must agree to lien requirements, as applicable.
 The lien period for homes will be based on the amount of assistance provided (not including the additional allocations allowed for improvements):